Krakaw/yat-challenge/README.md

 * Use of libraries (no need to re-invent the wheel)
 * Commit history, commit often to show your thought process
 * Tests are a plus

+### Missing something?

+* Do you need some more context?
+Was something a little vague?
+Missing an environment variable?
+Please reach out, either via the recruiter or directly to me.